zeromev/zeromev.github.io/terms.md

 ### censorship-as-a-service

-Censorship-as-a-service (Caas) involves bribing miners not to include your transaction, but to exclude the transactions of other users.
+[Censorship-as-a-service](https://ethresear.ch/t/two-slot-proposer-builder-separation/10980/5#attack-1-secondary-censorship-market-1) (Caas) involves bribing miners to exclude the transactions of other users.

 CaaS is a vital and active area of research for zeromev because it is facilitated by the upcoming adoption of full-block mev auctions on Ethereum and the centralization of block building that they incentivize.